Emerah/Maschine-Control/README.md

 __note repeat__:

-    note repeat with 8 rates straight and triplets (32t/32/16t/16/8t/8/4t/4) [use note repeat button to enable, and the 8 group buttons to select rate - default to 1/8]
+    note repeat with 8 rates straight and triplets (32t/32/16t/16/8t/8/4t/4) [use note repeat button to enable or disable, and the 8 group buttons to select rate - default to 1/8]

 __drum rack__:

     play drum racks and scroll drum cells up and down [step-chords buttons to scroll drum cells] when a drum rack has more than 16 pads to play, each cell page colors the pads differently.

     drum pad solo, mute, select and delete (NotImplementedYet) playable simpler chopped loopes (NotImplementedYet)